With all the difficulties that confront the players of wheelchair tennis, we find them in love with the sport. So, what are the basics of this game?

-Athletes whose impairment affects up to two limbs, compete in the men’s or women’s ‘open’ competitions, and athletes whose impairment affects three or more limbs compete in the quad division which is a mixed gender division.
+Athletes whose impairment affects up to two limbs compete in the men’s or women’s ‘open’ competitions, and athletes whose impairment affects three or more limbs compete in the quad division which is a mixed-gender division.

-The difference between pedestrian-tennis and wheelchair tennis?
+What is the difference between pedestrian tennis and wheelchair tennis?

 First, there’s a rule difference: a wheelchair tennis player gets two bounces.
 The first bounce must land in the boundaries of the court.
 The second bounce can land anywhere.

 The second difference is that a wheelchair tennis player has no lateral movements.

 The last difference is that a wheelchair tennis player has no preparation time to return the shots. because he’s using his hands and arms to push and move the chair.

 What is the equipment?